ewanharris/semantic-release-pulsar-config/README.md

 | [`message`](https://github.com/semantic-release/git#message) | chore(release): \${nextRelease.version} [skip ci] |

 Other options use their default values.
 See each [plugin](#plugins) documentation for available options.

+## Credits

+This package is a fork of the original [apm-config](https://github.com/semantic-release/apm-config) package.